Lace: Ireland

-Lace was made in Ireland from the 1730s onwards with several different lace-making schools founded across the country.
+Lace was made in Ireland from the 1730s onwards with several different lace-making schools being founded across the country.
 Many regions acquired a name for high-quality work and others developed a distinctive style.
 Lace proved to be an important means of income for many poorer women.
 Several important schools of lace included: Carrickmacross lace, Kenmare lace, Limerick lace and Youghal lace.

 Patrons, designers, and lace makers

 Patron saints

 Some patron saints of lace include: